BarRaider/streamdeck-tools/README.md

 }
 ~~~~

 3. There is no step 3 - that's it!
 The abstract functions from PluginBase that are implemented in MyPlugin hold all the basics needed for a plugin to work.
-You can always listen to additional events using the `Connection` property.
+You can always listen to additional events using the `Connection` property (see the "Subscribing to events" section below).

 ## Auto-populating plugin settings
 By following a very basic convention, the StreamDeck-Tools can handle populating all the settings between the PropertyInspector and your plugin.
 All the Stream-Deck Tools samples use this convention so you can see it in the samples too: